bcgov-c/RTB-Dispute-Management-System/src/ui/README.md

 [![Lifecycle:Maturing](https://img.shields.io/badge/Lifecycle-Maturing-007EC6)](<Redirect-URL>)

-The DMS is a full-featured Dispute Management System.
+The DMS is a full-featured Dispute Management System with a UI that is based on JavaScript and JavaScript frameworks.
 This readme is for the DMS UI (User Interface).
-A Readme document and architecture diagram is also available in the [full DMS solution readme.md](../../README.md) and separate mid-tier documentation is available in the [DMS mid-tier readme.md](../../src/mid-tier/README.md)
+A Readme document and architecture diagram is also available in the [main DMS solution readme.md](../../README.md) and separate mid-tier documentation is available in the [DMS mid-tier readme.md](../../src/mid-tier/README.md)

 ![DMS System](../../DMS_Devices.jpg)